-Housing Options in Bournemouth provide information, advice and guidance on housing and services for people living in the private rented sector, social housing or are homeless.
+Housing Options in BCP (Bournemouth Residents) provide information, advice and guidance on housing and services for people living in the private rented sector, social housing or are homeless.

 They work with Landlords to address poor quality housing and tenancy issues.
 They will advise people on available housing options, this includes the Rent Deposit Scheme.

 Their focus is prevention of homelessness – Early Help.
 The earlier an issue is raised with this team the better the chance of avoiding crisis, e.g. loss of tenancy.

 Bournemouth 01202 451467

 Christchurch 01202 795213 (or 01202 795000 for out of hours) firstname.lastname@example.org

 Poole 01202 633804 (or 0800 506050 for out of hours) email@example.com

 See also: BCP Housing Early Prevention Service - help to avoid eviction